takeshixx/go-deen/README.md

 It should be noted that this code is still highly experimental.
 However, the majority of core plugins is already implemented and functional.

+### TODO

+Current and future features and TODOs are tracked in various [repository projects](https://github.com/takeshixx/go-deen/projects).

 ## Building & Running

 The following command will create a `deen` binary in the `bin/` folder: